matthewchiccino/matthewchiccino/README.md

 Hey!
 I’m Matthew, an aspiring software engineer.
 Here you'll find some of the personal projects I've been working on.
 My repositories show my journey from a beginner to my current work, so feel free to check out what I've been working on how I’ve grown!

-When I'm not coding, you'll find me jamming to music, hitting the gym, or exploring new places 🎵🏋️🌍.

 ## 🎓 Education

 **Boston University**, Boston, MA